seregazhuk/seregazhuk.github.io_old/_posts/2016-05-17-rediscovering-php.md

 flexibility out of the box it comes with some strange behaviours.
 Probably you will never find them in your code base, but forewarned is forearmed.

+I'm not going to tell you about trick with floating numbers, I think it is commonly known between PHP developers.
+Just try to guess the output of this sample code:

+{% highlight php %}
+<?php

+echo (int) ((0.1 + 0.7) * 10);
+{% endhighlight %}

 ## References

 When we unset the reference, we only break the binding between variable's name and variable's content.
 This